 The Company's policy is to recognize interest and/or penalties related to income tax matters in income tax expense.
-The Company has immaterial accruals for interest or penalties on its consolidated balance sheets at March 31, 2022 and December 31, 2021 and has recorded only immaterial interest and/or penalties in the consolidated statements of operations for the three months ended March 31, 2022 and 2021.
+The Company has immaterial accruals for interest or penalties on its consolidated balance sheets at June 30, 2022 and December 31, 2021 and has recorded only immaterial interest and/or penalties in the consolidated statements of operations for the six months ended June 30, 2022 and 2021.
 The Company is subject to taxation in the U.S., various state jurisdictions and in various foreign countries.
-As of March 31, 2022, the Company is no longer subject to U.S. federal examinations for years before 2018 and for California franchise and income tax examinations for years before 2017.
+As of June 30, 2022, the Company is no longer subject to U.S. federal examinations for years before 2018 and for California franchise and income tax examinations for years before 2017.
 However, to the extent allowed by law, the taxing authorities may have the right to examine prior periods where net operating losses were generated and carried forward and make adjustments up to the amount of the net operating loss carry forward amount.
-The Company is not currently under examination by U.S. federal or state jurisdictions.
+The Company is not currently under examination by the U.S. federal or any state taxing jurisdictions.
 Our foreign subsidiaries are generally subject to examination three years following the year in which the tax obligation originated.
 The years subject to audit may be extended if the entity substantially understates corporate income tax.
-The Company's subsidiary in India is currently under examination by the Indian tax authorities for 2012-2013, 2013-2014 and 2015-2016 tax periods.
+The Company's subsidiary in India is currently under examination by the Indian tax authorities for the 2012-2013, 2013-2014 and 2015-2016 tax periods.
 Other than India, the Company does not have any foreign subsidiaries currently under audit by their local taxing authorities.

 On June 29, 2020, the State of California passed Assembly Bill ("AB") 85 which suspends the California net operating loss deduction for the 2020-2022 tax years and the R&D credit usage for the same period (for credit usages in excess of \$5 million).
 These suspensions were considered in the preparation of the December 31, 2021 financial statements.
 On February 9, 2022, the California governor signed Senate Bill ("SB") 113, which was retroactive to January 1, 2021.
 SB 113 removed the limitations from AB 85 on net operating loss and tax credit usage for the 2022 tax year.
-This change in our ability to use the net operating loss deduction and R&D credits in California were considered in the preparation of the March 31, 2022, financial statements.
+This change in our ability to use the net operating loss deduction and R&D credits in California were considered in the preparation of the June 30, 2022 financial statements.

 On March 11, 2021, the United States enacted the American Rescue Plan ("ARP").
-The ARP includes provisions extending certain CARES Act provisions, repeals a worldwide interest allocation election, modifies the \$1 million executive compensation limitation for years after 2026 and extends the employee retention credit.
+The ARP includes provisions extending certain Coronavirus Aid, Relief and Economic Security Act (CARES Act) provisions, repeals a worldwide interest allocation election, modifies the \$1 million executive compensation limitation for years after 2026 and extends the employee retention credit.
 The Company will continue to evaluate the impact of the ARP and its impact on our financial statements in 2022 and beyond.

-The 2017 Tax Cuts and Jobs Act amended the Internal Revenue Code ("Code"), effective for amounts paid or incurred in tax years beginning after December 31, 2021, to eliminate the immediate expensing of research and experimental expenditures ("R&E") and to require taxpayers to charge their R&E expenditures and software development costs (collectively, R&E expenditures) to a capital account.
+The 2017 Tax Cuts and Jobs Act amended the Internal Revenue Code ("Code"), effective for amounts paid or incurred in tax years beginning after December 31, 2021, to eliminate the immediate expensing of research and experimental expenditures ("R&E") and to require taxpayers to charge their R&E Expenditures and software development costs (collectively, "R&E Expenditures") to a capital account.
 Capitalized costs are required to be amortized over five years (15 years for expenditures attributable to foreign research).
 Additionally, the R&E credit may only be claimed for costs that are eligible to be treated as R&E expenditures under the Code.
-This change in the treatment of R&E expenditures has been considered in the preparation of the March 31, 2022, financial statements.
+This change in the treatment of R&E Expenditures has been considered in the preparation of the June 30, 2022 financial statements.